 Whether you choose to teach online completely or add some sessions of online discussion to a traditional class, online discussion boards are gradually becoming fundamental in college courses.

-Thanks to the helpful tools we’ve shown you above, students and teachers both can become more interactive and engaging in online discussion boards.
-They can be a practical complement to face-to-face classes as well as a powerful foundation of online classes.
+Thanks to the helpful tools we’ve shown you above, students and teachers can become more interactive and engaging in online discussion boards.
+They can be a practical complement to face-to-face classes as well as a powerful foundation for online classes.
 In fact, many students even prefer online discussion to in-person discussion, most likely due to the chance to communicate more freely.

 Read Further: